byu-oit/swagger-enforcer/README.md

 * *value* - The value to begin traversing and looking for strings to replace.

-* *parameters* - An objects with keys and values that represent what to replace in each string.
+* *parameters* - An object with keys and values that represent what to replace in each string.

 * *options* - Configuration options: